-Donald Trump mocked the Irish classic “Danny Boy” during an Ohio rally.
-It was just the latest diss for a song that should be taken far more seriously as an Irish and world classic.
+Donald Trump mocked the Irish classic “Danny Boy” during an Ohio rally, in Aug 2018 but this was just the latest diss for a song that should be taken far more seriously as an Irish and world classic.

-President Donald Trump dissed the classic Irish song “Danny Boy” on an election stop in Ohio this week.
+President Donald Trump dissed Danny O'Connor using the classic Irish song “Danny Boy” on an election stop in Ohio, in Aug 2018.
 The Republican Party’s Troy Balderson was up against Danny O’Connor on the Democrat’s side.
-Trump as usual went for a derogatory name for his opponent.
+Trump, as usual, went for derogatory names for their Democrat opponent.
 Among other things, Trump said:

 "A vote for 'Danny Boy' and the Democrats is a vote to let criminals and drugs pour into our country.”